nayel71/factor-fibonacci/README.md

 # Testing Primality of Fibonacci Numbers with Prime Index

-It can be easily seen that Fibonacci numbers with composite index are composite.
-However, the converse is false.
-This program can find the least prime factor of a Fibonacci number whose index is prime.
+It is not hard to see that Fibonacci numbers with composite index are composite.
+The converse, however, is false.
+This program will find the least prime factor of a Fibonacci number with prime index.

-# Algorithm
+## Algorithm

 See [this paper](https://sriasat.files.wordpress.com/2012/12/fibonacci31.pdf).